Communication-Efficient Local Decentralized SGD Methods: Local Decentralized SGD (LD-SGD)

 where $\W_t \in \RB^{n \times n}$ is the connected matrix defined by

-Here $\W$ is a prespecified doubly stochastic matrix.
+Here $\W$ is a prespecified doubly stochastic matrix that is deterministic.
+At each iteration $t$, each node first performs one step of SGD independently using data stored locally.
+When $t \notin \IM_T$, each node doesn't communicate with others and goes into the next iteration with $\X_{t+1} = \X_{t} - \G(\X_t; \xi_t)$.
+When $t \in \IM_T$, each node then perform one step of decentralized communication and use the resulting vector as a new parameter, i.e., $\X_{t+1} = (\X_{t} - \G(\X_t; \xi_t))\W$.
+It periodically performs multiple local updates and D-SGD.
+Without local updates, LD-SGD would be the standard D-SGD algorithm.
+As an extension, we can use a randomized $\W$ that is generated independently at each round.
+This is motivated by \cite{wang2019matcha} which proposes to use a randomized $\W$ that only activates a small portion of devices to improve communication efficiency.
+For clear presentation, we use the deterministic $\W$ for our theory.
+However, it is handy to parallel our theoretical results to an i.i.d. sequence of $\W$'s.

+Let $\IM_T$ index the steps where decentralized SGD is performed.
 Different choices of $\IM_T$ give rise to different update schemes and then lead to different communication efficiency.
 For example, when we choose $\IM_T^0 = \{ t \in [T] : t \ \text{mod} \ I = 0 \} $ where $I$ is the communication interval, LD-SGD recovers the previous work PD-SGD~\cite{wang2018cooperative}.
 Therefore, it is natural to explore how different $\IM_T$ affects the convergence of LD-SGD.

-\begin{remark} Actually, our framework can apply to any arbitrary deterministic doubly stochastic matrix sequence\footnote{In this way, we define $\W_t = \W^{(t)}$ for $t \in \IM_T$ where $\{\W^{(t)}\}_{t=1}^T$ is the prescribed doubly stochastic matrix sequence.
-Each $\W^{(t)}$ can even be stochastic like the previous work~\cite{wang2019matcha}, as long as they are independent.
-For the latter case, one should modify the definition of $\rho_{s, t-1}$.}.
-But this will make it complicated to present the conclusion.
-For brevity, we use the same $\W$ to define $\W_t$ for $t \in \IM_T$. \end{remark}
+Our theory allows for arbitrary $\IM_T \subset [T]$.